-The manual honey extractor is operated using your hands or through use of physical effort.
+The manual honey extractor is operated using your hands or through the use of physical effort.
 It does not require electricity to operate.
-Manual extractors generally have the same internal components as its electric counterparts except the electric motor.
+Manual extractors generally have the same internal components as their electric counterparts except the electric motor.
 It can hold 2 to 4 frames.

 - It does a good job even in areas without electricity.

 - It does not damage honeycombs since speed is controlled by hand.